Drugs & Medications - Chlo Tuss with phenylephrine oral

 Tell your doctor or pharmacist if you are taking other products that cause drowsiness including alcohol, other antihistamines (such as cetirizine, diphenhydramine), drugs for sleep or anxiety (such as alprazolam, diazepam, zolpidem), muscle relaxants, and narcotic pain relievers (such as codeine).

 Chlo Tuss (with phenylephrine) oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: large pupils, flushing, shaking (tremor), hallucinations, confusion, seizures.
 In children, excitement may occur first, and may be followed by loss of coordination, drowsiness, loss of consciousness, seizures.NOTES:

 Do not share this medication with others.

 Do not take this product for several days before allergy testing because test results can be affected.MISSED DOSE: